So it has been a few years since my gastric sleeve weight loss surgery. How am I going?

 Most patients with post-bariatric hypoglycaemia present within 1-5 years of surgery.
 Some have symptoms within a few months, and some many years later.

-Those with a gastric bypass are more likely to have PBH, although increasing numbers of people who have been sleeved are coming forward with symptoms.
+Those with a gastric bypass are more likely to have PBH, (about 40% of all bypass patients will get it by some estimates), although increasing numbers of people who have been sleeved are coming forward with symptoms (between 20-30%).

 Symptoms typically appear 1-3 hours after a meal and improve when food/drink with glucose is taken.